OWASP/java-html-sanitizer/html-validation.md

 I <3 Poniez!
 ```

-and would get bug reports when the HTML appeared broken in the browser
+when their HTML appeared broken in the browser for an unrelated
-and "View Source" showed the `<` changed to `&lt;`.
+reason, they would "View Source", notice that the `<3` changed to
+`&lt;3` and fixate on that difference instead of looking for the root
+cause.

-One use case for validation seems to be to allow an edit window to
+One use case for validation seems to be to allow a comment edit window
-warn about markup that would violate a policy instead of dumping a
+to warn about markup that violates a policy instead of dumping a
 sanitized output on them and asking them to look past cosmetic
-differences like changes in case, quotes, spacing, and entity
+differences like changes in case and entity encoding.
-encoding.

 Knowing that an input is invalid does not help narrow down the
 problematic part of the input.